kboenke/amiclicking/README.md

-# amiclicking
+# Am I clicking?

-Webpage to check if clicks are registered properly.
+A webpage to check if clicks are registered properly.